Hello everybody, and welcome back to PT Pioneer.

-A sport like baseball, for example, while requiring high levels of athleticism at a tp-flight level, is simply not a fitness-centric activity for the general participant.
+A sport like baseball, requiring high levels of athleticism at a tp-flight level, is not a fitness-centric activity for the general participant.

-A sport like boxing, on the other hand, will get you very fit even if you never step into a ring.
+On the other hand, a sport like boxing will get you very fit even if you never step into a ring.

 So how do you get a sport-specific certification when none of the main agencies like ISSA, ACE, or NASM don’t exactly offer them?

-For that, you need to look to the sport in question’s governing body.
+For that, you need to examine the governing body of the sport in question.